-When I discovered Banjo Betty in our estate items, I was curious.
-Who made it and what is it worth? …need to know info because we planned to sell it on eBay.
+When I first discovered Banjo Betty in our estate items, I was curious.
+Who made it and what is it worth? … need to know info because we planned to sell it on eBay.
 I searched through my books of antique porcelain companies to identify the figurine.

 We have a library of books and magazines on antiques

-Convinced it was Beswick porcelain, I posted it for sale on eBay as a $valuable, antique, Beswick figurine.
+Convinced it was Beswick porcelain, I posted it for sale on eBay as a $valuable and antique Beswick figurine.

 Day’s later, a Hummel collector e-mailed to say the figurine was NEITHER Beswick NOR antique but rather a copycat Hummel by Japanese importer Akiyama, dating from the 50s.
 (Reference: Hummel Copycats; Author, Lawrence L. Wonsch, pg.
 43; 1987).
 Continue reading Banjo Betty Trinket GiveAway, Made in Japan